- 2021-2022 CHS Pathways to Success Introduction

 Parents and guardians are always welcome to visit school.
 Conferences with teachers, principals and counselors should be made by appointment.
 As always, safety is a top priority at CHS.
 All visitors are required to scan their driver’s license or state identification card to enter the school.
 This increased level of security will allow the school to better track visitors and help increase the safety and security of our students and staff.
 As visitors enter the building, they will be required to scan their identification card and be issued a badge to wear.
 Visitors will scan their ID and return the badge prior to leaving the building.
 Once the school day has begun, only the front doors by the Main Office, door four by Student Services, and the main entrance to the Freshman Center will be unlocked for visitors to enter the building.
 Student visitors will not be allowed.

-The CHS Library Media Center houses over 40,000 print and 5,000 non-print titles in a centrally located facility comprised of five classrooms, two computer labs, a small conference room, a makerspace, and a myriad of other spaces for various functions.
+The CHS Media Center houses over 45,000 resources in a centrally located facility comprised of five classrooms, two multimedia labs, a small conference room, a makerspace, and a myriad of other spaces for various functions.
 Students are encouraged to make use of the facility as often as possible, and are welcome to speak with a library teacher at any time for assistance in research or other services.

-A valid CHS student ID number is required to check out resources from the Media Center.
+A valid CHS student ID number is required to check out resources from the library.
 Most print materials circulate for a three-week period.
-Reference books, DVDs, and videos may be checked out overnight.
 Select AV equipment may also be checked out overnight.
 The charge for a lost or destroyed item is the cost of the replacement.

-Students are welcome to use the Media Center throughout the day with a pass or freely before/after school or during lunch.
+Students are welcome to use the library throughout the day with a pass or freely before/after school or during lunch.
 Students should stop at the front desks in order to check-in before entering the library.
-To access the Media Center during SRT, students must have a valid student ID from the current school year and a completely filled out and signed SRT pass from a core teacher.
-Students are to observe the SRT policies regarding passing periods and arrive or depart accordingly for the two sessions.
-Students in the Media Center are expected to respect the rights of others to work uninterrupted.
-Failure to respect the intended environment of the library will result in a restriction of a student’s access to the facility.
-Silent study areas will be available when possible.
+To access the CHS Library during SSRT, students must have a valid student ID from the current school year and a completely filled out and signed CHS Library SSRT pass from a core teacher.
+(See the CHS MEDIA CENTER SSRT section for complete details.)

 HEALTH CENTER INFORMATION AND MEDICATION POLICY